Risk Factors Dashboard

 Ashland relies on the patent, trademark, trade secret and copyright laws of the United States and other countries to protect its intellectual property rights.
 The laws of some countries may not protect Ashland’s intellectual property rights to the same extent as the laws of the United States.
 Failure of foreign countries to have laws to protect Ashland’s intellectual property rights or an inability to effectively enforce such rights in foreign countries could result in the loss of valuable proprietary information, which could have an adverse effect on Ashland’s business and results of operations.

 Even in circumstances where Ashland has a patent on certain technologies, such patents may not provide meaningful protection against competitors or against competing technologies.
 In addition, any patent applications submitted by Ashland may not result in an issued patent.
-There can be no assurance that Ashland’s intellectual property rights will not be challenged, invalidated, circumvented or rendered unenforceable.
+Ashland’s intellectual property rights may be challenged, invalidated, circumvented or rendered unenforceable.
 Ashland could also face claims from third parties alleging that Ashland’s products or processes infringe on their proprietary rights.
 If Ashland is found liable for infringement, it could be responsible for significant damages, prohibited from using certain products or processes or required to modify certain products and processes.
 Any such infringement liability could adversely affect Ashland’s product and service offerings, profitability and results of operations.

 Risks Related to Legal and Regulatory Compliance and Litigation

-Ashland’s business exposes it to potential product liability claims and recalls, which could adversely affect its financial condition and performance.
+Ashland’s business exposes it to potential product liability claims and recalls, which could adversely affect its financial condition, performance, and reputation.

 The development, manufacture and sale of specialty materials and other products by Ashland, including products produced for the food, beverage, personal care, pharmaceutical and nutritional supplement industries, involve an inherent risk of exposure to product liability claims, product recalls, product seizures and related adverse publicity.
 Ashland also produces products that are subject to rigorous specifications and quality standards, with an expectation from its customers around these strict requirements.
 A product liability claim, recall or judgment against Ashland, or a customer complaint on product specifications, could also result in substantial and unexpected expenditures, affect consumer or customer confidence in its products, and divert management’s attention from other responsibilities.
-Although Ashland maintains product liability insurance, there can be no assurance that this type or level of coverage is adequate or that Ashland will be able to continue to maintain its existing insurance or obtain comparable insurance at a reasonable cost, if at all.
-Although Ashland maintains product liability insurance, there can be no 19 assurance that this type or level of coverage is adequate or that Ashland will be able to continue to maintain its existing insurance or obtain comparable insurance at a reasonable cost, if at all.
+Ashland’s product liability insurance may be inadequate to address such claims, recalls, or judgments.
+Additionally, Ashland may be unable to continue to maintain its existing insurance or obtain comparable insurance at a reasonable cost, if at all.
 A product recall or a partially or completely uninsured product liability judgment against Ashland could have a material adverse effect on its reputation, results of operations and financial condition.

 Ashland has incurred, and will continue to incur, substantial costs as a result of environmental, health and safety, and hazardous substances liabilities and related compliance requirements.
 These costs could adversely impact Ashland’s cash flow, and, to the extent they exceed Ashland’s established reserves for these liabilities, its results of operations.